Robinysh/LENS/README.md

 # LENS

+### This fork updates pytorch lightning and torch version dependencies

 The repo contains the datasets and the metric checkpoints from our paper: [LENS: A Learnable Evaluation Metric for Text Simplification](https://arxiv.org/abs/2212.09739)